• Graphical User Interface

-nimbu is music in all its diversity.
-Many suggestions from our customers have been incorporated into the development, so that the system leaves hardly anything to be desired.
+nimbu represents music in all its diversity.
+Many suggestions from our customers have been incorporated into its development, leaving almost nothing to be desired.

-Here we give you a complete overview of all the musical performance and editing options.
-These are so powerful that they cannot be accommodated on one screen.
-A clearly structured user interface is therefore crucial.
+At this point, we will give you a complete overview of all musical performance and editing possibilities.
+These are so powerful that they cannot fit onto a single screen.
+Therefore, a clearly structured user interface is crucial.
 In particular, playing must be separated from editing and settings.
-In nimbu Performance Mode, one screen is completely sufficient for playing.
-In this mode, you can even play without a screen using only the master keyboard.
-You can also set nimbu for practising according to your requirements.
-After all, practising is different from performing live on stage.
+In the nimbu Performance Mode, a single screen is completely sufficient for playing.
+In this mode, you can even play entirely without a screen, using only a master keyboard.
+You can also configure nimbu to meet your requirements for practicing.
+After all, practicing is quite different from performing live.

-nimbu is not a single-window application.
+However, nimbu is not a single-window application.
 There is no restrictive user guidance.
-You can open all windows simultaneously as required and arrange them on one or more screens to follow the music across all instruments at all levels in real time.
-When editing, the windows automatically update each other.
-Each window has its own undo/redo memory.
-Black or dark user interfaces are in, but they are harmful to the eyes.
-They are therefore a no-go.
+All windows can be opened simultaneously as needed and arranged across one or two screens to monitor the music across all instruments and levels in real time.
+During editing, the windows update automatically with one another.
+Each window has its own Undo/Redo stack.

 The user interface also includes high-quality documentation.
-For each tab you open and for each window in which you are currently moving, you will receive context-sensitive help with cross-references.
-However, you will only need a fraction of the functions at the beginning, as nimbu automatically executes important processes and automatically loads or sets the corresponding information.
+For every tab you open, as well as for every window you are currently working in, you receive context-sensitive help with cross-references.
+However, in the beginning, you will only need a fraction of the features, as nimbu performs important processes automatically while automatically loading or setting the corresponding information on its own.

-The starting point for all work in nimbu is the Edit tab of the ribbon command bar. nimbu uses a tape icon for the tracks.
-Your accompanying instruments, which you play with your left hand, are displayed as small 1-octave keyboards.
-The drums get a drum symbol.
-This symbolism is consistent throughout nimbu.
+After launching nimbu, the Edit tab of the ribbon bar is opened. nimbu uses a tape recorder icon for the tracks.
+Your accompaniment instruments, which you play with your left hand, are represented as small 1-octave keyboards.
+The drums are assigned a drum kit icon.
+This iconography is consistent throughout nimbu.

 After you have selected an appropriate section, you call up the individual instruments and tracks.
 In nimbu, you can leave all windows open at the same time.
 For the sake of clarity, a maximum of 2 windows of the same type and section are allowed.
 For example, if you click on the instrument symbol Chord 2, the following window will open.